 Because of the unpredictable nature of capital markets, says Hainlin, “it’s important to develop a strategy that avoids drawing down principal at the beginning of retirement.
 Once spent, those assets can no longer generate the growth necessary to last through retirement.”

-“Retirement is a long runway, and you need growth in your assets,” says Campbell.
-One income strategy to consider is to segregate a portion of your assets to meet your needs through various phases of your retirement.
+“Retirement is a long runway, and you need growth in your assets,” says Baustian.
+One income strategy to consider is to set aside a portion of your assets to meet your needs through various phases of your retirement.
 “We often look at ways to separate retirement assets into three ‘buckets,’” says Baustian.
 These include:

 The bucketing approach is an effective strategy to avoid selling assets that can fluctuate in value and are subject to loss in a down market.

 Going further, Hainlin also recommends that investors look for ways to generate income that goes beyond traditional bonds and dividend-paying stocks.
-“Given the current environment where the Federal Reserve is resolute in raising interest rates to combat inflation, it can be beneficial to diversify into investments that have historically performed well in these circumstances.”
+“Given the current high-interest rate environment, it can be beneficial to diversify into investments that have historically performed well in these circumstances.”

 Hainlin notes infrastructure-related investments can have the potential to generate competitive and diversified income relative to traditional stocks and bonds.
 “Select sectors and industries including utilities, transportation and pipeline companies are examples of targeted investments with attractive prospects that can provide differentiated income for retired investors,” he notes.